Astral1119/sheets-wiki-data/docs/FLATTEN.md

 | **4** |  |  |  | B | 2 |
 | **5** |  |  |  | C | 1 |
 | **6** |  |  |  | C | 2 |

+### History

+The `FLATTEN` function was originally #undocumented and was first discovered on March 15, 2020 by a user named Andy on the [Google Docs Editors Help Community forum](https://support.google.com/docs/thread/33715001).
+It has since been [officially recognized](https://support.google.com/docs/answer/10307761), although it has been mostly deprecated by [[TOCOL]].

 ### Related functions